mar10/wsgidav/doc/sphinx/user_guide_lib.rst

 .. note::

-    The CLI calls :func:`util.initLogging` on startup, so it logs to stdout as configured by the ``verbose`` and ``enable_loggers`` options.
+    The CLI calls :func:`util.init_logging` on startup, so it logs to stdout as configured by the ``verbose`` and ``enable_loggers`` options.